Fun, Free Events

 News for People with Disabilities…

-Sensory-Friendly Event at The Magic House (STL), Saturday, January 11, 2025 from 8:30am-9:30am at the Magic House, Kirkwood, MO.
-The Magic House is opening early for KEEN families and friends to enjoy sensory-friendly playtime.
-This is designed to provide children with disabilities with a sensory-friendly opportunity to enjoy The Magic House without the crowds.
-Families are welcome to stay once The Magic House opens to the public, but they must arrive by 9:30am for free admission.
-Admission is FREE.
+KEEN Sensory Friendly Morning at the Magic House, Saturday, March 1, 2025, from 8:30am-9:30am.
+The Magic House is opening early for KEEN families and friends to enjoy free sensory-friendly playtime.
+This is designed to provide children with disabilities with a sensory-friendly opportunity to enjoy The Magic House – without the crowds!
+Families will have private access to The Magic House’s many activities.
+You are welcome to stay once The Magic House opens to the public, but you must arrive by 9:30am for free admission.
+REGISTER FOR MARCH 1 – HERE

 Events for Everyone…